remix-run/react-router/docs/upgrading/remix.md

 If you were using `remix-serve` you can skip this step.
 This is only applicable if you were using a custom server in Remix v2.

-Additionally, if you used the codemod you can skip this step as it was automatically completed.

 </docs-info>

 If you were using `getLoadContext` in your Remix app, then you'll notice that the `LoaderFunctionArgs`/`ActionFunctionArgs` types now type the `context` parameter incorrectly (optional and typed as `any`).
 These types accept a generic for the `context` type but even that still leaves the property as optional because it does not exist in React Router SPA apps.